Working out your maximum Universal Credit

 The amount you'll receive depends on when your child was born and whether they are your eldest.

-You'll also only receive the child element for two children unless they were born before 6th April 2017 or an
+You'll also only receive the child element for two children unless they were born before 6th April 2017 or an exception applies.

 NOTE: Due to the two child cap, you will not receive a child element for a third or subsequent child born on or after 6th April 2017 unless an exception applies.
-You can read more about the child element, exceptions and the two child cap here
+You can read more about the child element, exceptions and the two child cap here.

 Once you have calculated your child element, write this down and move on to check whether any additional elements apply to your household.